yelghali/prompt-based-tutorial-AKS/README.md

   - how to optimize the costs of monitoring AKS on Azure ?
   - How to use network policies and security baselines to protect your cluster from threats?
   -
-##  Extending the capabilities of your AKS cluster
-  - How to use Open Service Mesh and Dapr to add service mesh features to your applications?
-  - How to use cluster extensions and GitHub Actions to automate and enhance your cluster operations?
-  - How to use advanced networking and ingress options to connect your cluster to other Azure resources and the internet?

 ## Architecture guidance and best practices for AKS
   - How to design a baseline architecture for AKS that meets your requirements and constraints?